Skip to content

 Other types of outbound calls are:

-• Booking a meeting - AKA appointment setting is when an SDR calls a prospect to book a meeting.
+• Booking a meeting - Appointment setting is when an SDR calls a prospect to book a meeting.
 Chances are they have already touched base before, so this wouldn’t count as a cold call.
 In fact, 27% of sales teams consider the phone as the best single channel to book meetings!

 • Follow-up calls - When a potential buyer expresses interest in your product or service by executing an action such as filling in a form or signing up for a webinar or newsletter, SDRs need to follow up.
 Sales follow-ups are done via inbound cold calling and are a great way to nurture relationships.